Facilitate futures

 In the futures of cooperation, the strategic design agency Iconstorm used the process to get to know a new method and to explore possibilities for applying it with its own clients.
 At the same time, this in-person event was meant to deepen cooperation within the team after the Covid period.

-The federal government strategy “Living Well in Germany” was the major quality-of-life process of 2014/15.
+The federal government strategy “Wellbeing in Germany” was a major quality-of-life process in 2014/15.
 It was inspired by my work in the “Dialogue on Germany’s Future” in 2011/12 and by our dialogue process in Frankfurt am Main.
-I was able to accompany the strategy on the scientific advisory board.
+I was chosen to accompany the strategy on the scientific advisory board.
 I took part in many events in different roles and learned a great deal about what works and what does not.
 In the final report, I missed a clearer focus and a stronger connection to the next steps.

-In the dialogue process “Schöne Aussichten – Forum for Frankfurt,” the Center for Social Progress created spaces between 2013 and 2016 in which people could talk with one another about the future of Frankfurt and help shape a vibrant and livable city.
-More information about this vision process can be found on the project page of the association.
+In the dialogue process “Positive Futures – Forum for Frankfurt,” the Center for Societal Progress created spaces between 2013 and 2016 where people could talk with one another about the futures of Frankfurt and help shape a vibrant and livable city.
+More information about this visioning process can be found on the project page of the center.

-Because digitalization played almost no role in dialogue processes at the local and national levels, the Center for Social Progress launched the #gutlebendigital dialogue process from 2017 to 2019 to explore how digitalization can be shaped so that it has as positive an effect as possible on people’s quality of life.
-The results on the 11 topic areas can be found on the project website.
+Because digitalization played almost no role in dialogue processes at the local and national levels, the Center for Societal Progress launched the #gutlebendigital dialogue process from 2017 to 2019 to explore how digitalization can be shaped so that it has as positive an effect as possible on people’s quality of life.
+The results on the 11 topic areas can be found on the project website, but only in German.